MichaIng/DietPi-Docs/docs/software/gaming.md

 === "Tweaking"

-    Tweak the server settings by modifying the following file or any file that ends in `.yml`:
+    Tweak the server settings by modifying the following file or any file within the config directory that ends in `.yml`:
     `/mnt/dietpi_userdata/papermc/server.properties`

+=== "Memory management"

+    Since PaperMC runs as Java application, it's system memory demand highly depends on the Java heap size, that can be adjusted.
+The absolute minimum head size that is required to run PaperMC is 512 MiB, which will result in ~850 MiB overall used system memory.
+We recommend to raise it to a minimum of 1 GiB (~1.35 GiB overall memory usage) for production use, or higher, depending on the amount of users and installed plugins.

+    To change the Java heap size, do the following:

+    1. Run `dietpi-services` from console.
+    2. Select `papermc`.
+    3. Select `Edit`.
+    4. Uncomment the line that starts with `#ExecStart=` (remove the leading `#`) and add/change e.g. `-Xms1G -Xmx1G` right behind the `java` command to apply 1 GiB heap size, so that the line looks like this:

+        ```
+        ExecStart=/usr/bin/java -Xms1G -Xmx1G -jar /opt/papermc/paperclip.jar --nogui --noconsole
+        ```

+    5. Use ++ctrl+o++ and ++enter++ to save the file, then ++ctrl+x++ to return to the `dietpi-services` menu.
+On exit, it will ask whether you want to restart the service to apply the changes.

+    !!! warning "Do not keep your swap file on an SD card!"
+        If the used system memory exceeds the physical RAM of your SBC, we highly recommend to **not** store the swap file on an SD card, but on an external drive, in case, as SD cards usually won't survive regularly used swap file writes for long, leading to server crashes and data loss in worst case.

 === "Restart service"

     You can restart the service by running:

+    ```sh
-    `systemctl restart papermc`
+    systemctl restart papermc
+    ```

 === "Update to latest version"

+    ```sh
-    `dietpi-software reinstall 181`
+    dietpi-software reinstall 181
+    ```

 === "FAQ"

     #### How do I interface with the server's console?

-    Use the installed tool MCrcon: `mcrcon -p <globalSoftwarePassword>`.
+    Use the installed tool MCrcon: `mcrcon -p <globalSoftwarePassword>`

     #### How do I find and install plugins?